k0kubun/karabiner-ruby/README.md

 #### key expression

 - `a`, `A`, `1`, `;`, `tab`, `Tab`, `space`, `up`, `down`
-  - any string without `-` will be considered as single key
+  - any string without `-` will be regarded as single key
   - ignore upcase or downcase
 - `C-a`, `Ctrl-a`
   - regarded as Control + A